azagniotov/stubby4j/README.md

    `stubby4j` server and then load it to the trust-store of your client when building `SSLSocketFactory` (or `SSLContext`).

    Please see the following [code of the HttpClientUtils in functional tests](https://github.com/azagniotov/stubby4j/blob/3319577b486ac691bd66841f100e0cfeb5dc3956/src/functional-test/java/io/github/azagniotov/stubby4j/HttpClientUtils.java#L80-L107) for the `openssl`, `keytool` commands & Java code examples.

-   You can use an already downloaded via the `openssl s_client` command and converted to JKS format [stubby4j self-signed certificate](https://github.com/azagniotov/stubby4j/blob/master/src/main/resources/ssl/openssl.downloaded.stubby4j.self.signed.v3.jks) to load into your web client trust store.
+   If you use a non-Java web client, you can use an already downloaded via the `openssl s_client` command [stubby4j self-signed certificate in PEM format](src/main/resources/ssl/openssl.downloaded.stubby4j.self.signed.v3.pem) to load into your web client trust store.
+If your web client is a Java-based app, then you can use the aforementioned PEM which was converted into JKS (Java Key Store) format [stubby4j self-signed certificate in JKS format](src/main/resources/ssl/openssl.downloaded.stubby4j.self.signed.v3.jks).

+###### Server hostname verification by the client

+During an SSL handshake, hostname verification establishes that the hostname in the URL matches the hostname in the server's identification; this verification is necessary to prevent man-in-the-middle attacks.

+If you are running the `stubby4j` app on [one of the following addresses or a localhost](src/main/resources/ssl/stubby4j.self.signed.v3.conf#L45-L60), then your web client _does not_ need to relax its hostname verification behavior.
+If you are running the `stubby4j` app on some other address, then there are a number of options available for web clients:

+1. Skip the hostname verification check or relax it (Please note, skipping the hostname verification check is very insecure and should not be used in production environments.)
+2. Make a pull request or raise an issue with a request asking me to add a new hostname/IP into the SAN (Subject Alternative Name) list of the `stubby4j` self-signed certificate ;)

 [Back to top](#table-of-contents)